MicrosoftDocs/azure-devops-yaml-schema/task-reference/install-ssh-key-v0.md

 **`sshPassphrase`** - **SSH Passphrase**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 Specifies the passphrase for the SSH key, if any.
 <!-- :::editable-content-end::: -->
 <br>